maubanel/bnb/UserResearch.md

 # User Research

 ## User Champion
-The User Champions of this project are ourselves (Roderick and Narges) because we are keeping the end-user in the mind the entire time and not just the client.
+The User Champions of this project are ourselves (Roderick and Narges) because we are keeping the end-user in mind the entire time and not just the re-design.
 We want to make sure the website experience overall turns into the end user coming to the in-store location.
+We are constantly evaluating styles and tactics to pull those customers in such as offering more imformation with pictures than words.

 ## User Interviews
 Questions